rusyaev-roman/pocl/doc/sphinx/source/using.rst

    gcc example1.c -o example `pkg-config --libs --cflags pocl`

 In this link mode, your program will always require the pocl OpenCL library.
-It wont be able to run with another OpenCL implementation without recompilation.
+It won't be able to run with another OpenCL implementation without recompilation.

 Using pocl on MacOSX
 --------------------